momentohq/public-dev-docs/docs/mediastore/concurrency/account-level.md

     Account -.->|Check Entitlement| A
 ```

 Monitoring concurrency with Momento relies on [heartbeats](/mediastore/enhancements/heartbeats) to be emitted from connected players.
-A server component manages a [cache list](/cache/develop/basics/datatypes#lists) in Momento that tracks the most recent N heartbeats (N is based on your business requirements).
-During an [entitlement check](/mediastore/entitlements/about), the list is fetched, player ids are deduplicated, and the concurrency count is determined.
+A server component manages [cache dictionaries](/cache/develop/basics/datatypes#dictionaries) in Momento that track the heartbeats from unique players over a given interval.
+During an [entitlement check](/mediastore/entitlements/about), the last *complete* interval dictionary is fetched and the concurrency count is determined.

 The major components in concurrency tracking are:

 * **Device** - Each device or stream sends a heartbeat via [Momento Topics](/topics), which includes a unique session ID.
 * **Momento**
-  * **Cache** - Stores recent heartbeats for each account in a dedicated cache list, discarding old entries when the list exceeds a certain length.
+  * **Cache** - Stores recent heartbeats for each account in interval based cache dictionaries.
   * **Auth** - Creates [session tokens](/cache/develop/authentication/tokens) for players, encoding the account id directly in the token.
 * **Account** - Represents the user account in your system.